KmWahba808/AZ-900/README.md

 ---

-### 101. "You can use <ins>Advisor recommendations</ins> in Azure to send email alerts when the cost of the current billing period exceeds a specified limit."
+### 101. "You can use <u>Advisor recommendations</u> in Azure to send email alerts when the cost of the current billing period exceeds a specified limit."
 Is the underlined text correct?

 - [ ] A. No change is needed
 - [ ] B. Access control (IAM)